Ard3ny/ard3ny.github.io/_posts/2023-09-05-GW-Manage-signatures-in-a-workspace-with-GAMADV-XTD3.md

 ```
 This is going to take the list of all users and their signatures, leaving only the ones without the signature variable filled out and print them in the wanted format with all the necessary variable values (name,organizations,ou,phones)

-If you want to update signature of all the people (not only the ones without signature)
+If you want to update the signatures of all the people (not only the ones without signatures)
 ```bash
 gam csvkmd users signatures.csv keyfield User matchfield isPrimary True print fields name,organizations,ou,phones > Signatures_to_be_updated.csv
 ```